raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 4. Run our linearly recursive function on the remainder, then
 5. Combine our chunk with the result of our linearly recursive function on the remainder

-Both of our examples above have this form, and we will write a template function to implement linear recursion.
-To write a template function, it helps to take an example of the function we want to implement, and extract its future parameters as constants:
+Both of our examples above have this form, and we will write a higher-order function to implement linear recursion.
+To get started with our extraction, it helps to take an example of the function we want to implement, and extract its future parameters as constants:

 ```javascript
 function sum(list) {